-A variable statement declares variables that are created as defined in 10.5.
-Variables are initialised to undefined when created.
-A variable with an Initialiser is assigned the value of its AssignmentExpression when the VariableStatement is executed, not when the variable is created.
+NOTE A var statement declares variables that are scoped to the current execution context's VariableEnvironment.
+Var variables are created when their containing Lexical Environment is instantiated and are initialised to undefined when created.
+Within the scope of any VariableEnvironemnt a common Identifier may appear in more than one VariableDeclaration but those declarations collective define only one variable.
+A variable defined by a VariableDeclaration with an Initialiser is assigned the value of its Initialiser's AssignmentExpression when the VariableDeclaration is executed, not when the variable is created.